 Get notified of important messages.
 Notification Center lets you know when you receive messages in favorite mailboxes or messages from your VIPs.
-Go to Settings > Notifications > Mail.
+Go to Settings > Notification Center > Mail.

 Flag a message so you can find it later.
-Tap $\square$ while reading the message.
-To change the appearance of the flagged message indicator, go to Settings > Mail, Contacts, Calendars > Flag Style.
+Tap \Box while reading the message.
+You can change the appearance of the flagged message indicator in Settings > Mail, Contacts, Calendars > Flag Style.
 To see the Flagged smart mailbox, tap Edit while viewing the Mailboxes list, then tap Flagged.